 Maybe you’ve just started your business, and you’re wondering if you need to hire an accountant.
-Or perhaps you’re still in the planning stages of a new business, and you’re deciding whether or not to hire an accountant before going all in.
+Or perhaps you’re still in the planning stages of a new venture, and you’re deciding whether or not you need someone dedicated specifically to your business’ accounting, before going all in.

 If you ask an accountant whether or not you should work with someone to help you with your books professionally, you know the answer will be yes.